M4C Logo AHRC Logo

 European imperial culture

-Basketry - techniques and raw materials
+Basketry - techniques, patterns, materials

 Material culture of colonial encounter